Step 1: Begin by visiting

 These items must match what you reported on your FAFSA.

-Step 4: Please select the “Request" button in the upper right-hand corner.
+Step 4: Please select the “Manage Requests" button in the upper right-hand corner.

 Step 6: Briefly outline the reason why you are requesting the appeal in the box provided and select “Submit."